GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 $
   x_i [n] = 1 / (sqrt(4 pi) d_i) s[n - d_i/#c #freq]
 $
+@gustafsson_source_2003
+#draft[Maybe add more references]
 where $d_i$ is the distance from the the source $i$ to the source (see @fig:simulator:background:multi_mic_schema)

 One can write signal $x_2$ recorded by microphone $2$ as a function of the one recorded by microphone $1$ by combining their expressions:
 $
   x_2[n] = d_1 / d_2 x_1 [n - (d_2 - d_1)/(#c) #freq]
 $

+On the other hand one could imagine setting this value to

 #draft[